 Precision is their strictest requirement – and now the Jenoptik Industrial Metrology division is able to share their decades of experience with the highest German metrology authority once more.
 Together with the Federal Physical-Technical Institute, the division has developed excellent and extremely precise metrology solutions for the entire automobile industry.

 Jenoptik draws on excellent cooperation to transfer research results into industrial products and specific applications, for example for highly efficient laser technology.
-It is exactly this kind of “Sharing Excellence” that has earned the Lasers & Material Processing division of Jenoptik three prices in 2012 already.
+It is exactly this kind of “Sharing Excellence” that has earned the Lasers & Material Processing division of Jenoptik three prices in 2012 and in 2013 one award.